In this KB article, I'd like to show you how you can use a Raspberry Pi to have a Let’s Encrypt certificate installed on your USG.

-- If you do not have a static IP, you also must make sure that your DN is kept up to date
+- If you don't have a static IP, you also have to make sure that your DN is kept up to date,

-you maybe can use the DDNS option form your USG: Configuration> Network> DDNS
+you could use the DDNS option form your USG: Configuration > Network > DDNS

 - You need to know how to use NAT in a proper way

-- You need a Raspberry Pi and an SD card for the OS
+- You need a Raspberry Pi and a SD card for the OS

 - A PC with Tera Term or putty and WinSCP installed